 - Monitoring : Monitor the "live" progress of your backups - with BackupAssist you can monitor the live progress using an Administration Console.

-- Remote management: The BackupAssist Central Administration console allows you to monitor all of your BackupAssist computers from one location in real-time.
+- Remote management: The BackupAssist Central Administration console allows you to monitor and administer all of your BackupAssist computers from one location in real-time.

 Windows Server & BackupAssist comparison